USAFrenzy/Dynamic-Weather-Effects/README.md

 This is a WIP project that, when done, will add dynamic weather effects to the world of Skyrim SE.

+The Framework For The Plugin Can Be Found Over At [Dynamic Weather Effects Framework](https://github.com/USAFrenzy/DynamicWeatherEffects.git)

 The idea and scope of this mod will be to cover as many weather/elemental effects as possible in a low script latenecy and dll running fashion to increase performance of event polling and effect applications.

 ### Current Mod Ideas